gautambaghel/demo-guide/docs/blackduck-openshift-connector.md

 # How the scanning works

-The scanner is configured to scan anything deployed on the synopsys-demo workspace.
+For purposes of this workshop, the Black Duck scanner is configured to scan anything deployed in the synopsys-demo workspace.
 As soon as the insecure-bank application pod starts running the pod-processor is informed of that activity and the underlying image information is sent to the core peice which intiates the scaning process.
 The core pod sends the information to scanner pod which has 2 containers, the first one to download and temporarily store the image in memory and the other one to invoke the Black Duck scanner which creates the project (if not present) and scan.
 After the scanning is finished and Black Duck populates the Bill Of Materials (BOM) in Black Duck, the core pod retrieves the information and sends it to the pod processor to annotate the pods with policy violation and vulnerability count.
 To view these labels simply view the pods in the OpenShift UI and it should look something like "com.blackducksoftware.pod.overall-status=NOT_IN_VIOLATION".

 [More details here](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/34275718/OpsSight+Architecture)